-- Getting legal advice
+- Getting legal advice.

-- Apply for Discretionary Housing Payments
+- Apply for Discretionary Housing Payments.

 Always keep your landlord informed of what is going on.

 If you have problems paying rent we suggest you talk to your landlord about the issues in an attempt to sort them out and stay in your home.
 You can also discuss being allowed time to find alternative accommodation and leave in a planned way.
-Many landlords would prefer this than having to take costly legal action.
+Many landlords would prefer this than having to take expensive legal action.

 The Citizens Advice Bureau offer some good tips if you do fall behind with your rent:

-- Let your landlord know if you are having problems - don't just stop paying or missing payments
+- Let your landlord know if you are having problems - don't just stop paying or missing payments.

-- Make rent payments your top priority - you could lose your home if you do not pay
+- Make rent payments your top priority - you could lose your home if you do not pay.

-- Get independent advice as soon as you realise there is a problem
+- Get independent advice as soon as you realise there is a problem.

-- If you are suddenly out of work or unable to pay because of illness or injury get advice on benefits and other help you may be entitled to.
+- If you are suddenly out of work or unable to pay because of illness or injury, get advice on benefits and other help you may be entitled to.